charinta/charinta/README.md

 ### Hi there 👋

 🌱 I’m currently learning html, js, and php.
+🔭 Now I'm on a project with laravel 10.
 😄 Pronouns: she/her

 <!--